-The March 2026 Brand Tracker surveyed 1,427 American adults.
-55% say they’d be less likely to order a lab-grown burger, even when told it tastes identical to a traditional one, with over-55s the most resistant at 62%.
+The March 2026 Brand Tracker surveyed 1,427 American adults, asking an extra question about openness to a lab-grown burger.
+Conjointly found that 55% say they’d be less likely to order a lab-grown burger, even when told it tastes identical to a traditional one, with over-55s the most resistant at 62%.

-What does it mean for the likes of UPSIDE Foods, Vow and SuperMeat?
+What does this mean for the likes of UPSIDE Foods, Vow, and SuperMeat?
 Taste parity alone isn’t enough to win over most Americans.
-Emphasis on lab origin is not the (yet) right approach for mainstream adoption.
-Knowing how the target consumer is key.
+Emphasis on lab origin is not yet the right approach for mainstream adoption.
+Knowing the target consumer is key.

 Overall results